dmwm/CMSKubernetes/README.md

 ## Kubernetes for CMS data-service
-This document describe procedure how to setup kubernetes data-service using custom image of CMS data-service.
-We need few pieces to start with:
+This document describes procedure how to setup kubernetes (k8s) cluster with CMS data-services using docker images.
+Here is a list of items we need:
 - an account on CMS build (docker) node, e.g. cmsdev15
 - an account on openstack.cern.ch
 - an account on docker.com to upload your docker image
-- a docker image we want to deploy
+- a docker image(s) we want to deploy to k8s
 - a kubernetes cluster where we'll deploy our image

 We'll assume that you can get an account on CMS build node as well as on